PeterPiv/countries-API/README.md

 # countries-API

 I made this little thing to get myself more familiar with APIs.
-Rigth now you can search for a country and it will display it's flag, name, continent and capital.
+Right now you can search for a country and it will display its flag, name, continent, and capital.

 Might add some kind of functionality to it later.
 Dunno what tho.
+Right now this could serve as a basis for other projects.